ajschumacher/Data_Jumpstart_R/index.md

 ```

-You can use generic functions like these:
+you can use generic functions like these:

 ```r